1. Information about The Therapy Barn

 2. What is personal data?

-This may be information relating to an individual’s health, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic and biometric data, or data relating to or sexual orientation.
-Data relating to criminal convictions and offences is also considered sensitive data.
+Personal data refers to any information that can identify a natural person, such as name, age, address, date of birth, gender, and contact details.
+It may also include sensitive information such as health conditions, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic and biometric data, or data related to sexual orientation.
+Data regarding criminal convictions and offences is also considered sensitive.

 3. What information does The Therapy Barn collect about you?